-Key Highlights: (1) The company's biostimulant business did not suffer any significant impact from the COVID-19 pandemic in 9M 2020, other than temporary disruptions due to restrictions on mobility, and grew at a double-digit rate.
-However, the retardant business was impacted by the pandemic; (2) The company is developing two new types of product formations granules and tabs, which are expected to allow it to enter new markets and are expected to boost growth in the mid-to-long term.
-SICIT could also sell these products to new consumers, while avoiding competition within its existing business and customer base; (3) The company has identified an opportunity to set up a new plant in China for conversion of Italy-site-produced hydrolyzed proteins into finished products.
+Key Highlights: (1) The company's biostimulants business did not suffer any significant impact from the COVID-19 pandemic in FY 2020, other than temporary disruptions due to restrictions on mobility, and grew at a double-digit rate.
+However, the retardant business was impacted by the pandemic; (2) The company's research for innovative products has recently been authorized and financed by the Italian Ministry for Economic Development (MiSE); (3) The company is developing two new types of product formations granules and tabs, which are expected to allow it to enter new markets and are expected to boost growth in the mid-to-long term.
+SICIT could also sell these products to new consumers, while avoiding competition within its existing business and customer base; (4) The company has identified an opportunity to set up a new plant in China for conversion of Italy-site-produced hydrolyzed proteins into finished products.
 COVID-19 travel restrictions have caused delays in the planning of this plant and further delays are likely if new travel restrictions are imposed in the future.

-Risks: (1) SICIT has high customer concentration, with its five largest customers representing 28% of revenues (19% represented by the first three customers).
+Key Risks: (1) SICIT has high customer concentration, with its five largest customers representing 28% of revenues (19% represented by the first three customers).
 So, loss of an important customer could have a significant impact on the company's growth; (2) The company has no track record of expanding its capacity abroad.
-Therefore, execution risks, such as delays or higher-thanexpected costs, could affect the company's profitability.
+Therefore, execution risks, such as delays or higher-than-expected costs, could affect the company's profitability.

-Valuation and Assumptions: Based on due diligence and valuation estimates, Arrowhead believes that SICIT Group's fair market value lies in the EUR 328.7 mn -EUR 363.6 mn bracket.
-Our valuation suggests a fair value bracket of EUR 15.10 - EUR 16.70 per share.
+Valuation and Assumptions: Based on due diligence and valuation estimates, Arrowhead believes that SICIT Group's fair market value lies in the EUR 333.6 mn - EUR 364.3 mn bracket.
+Our valuation suggests a fair value bracket (fully diluted) of EUR 15.33 - EUR 16.74 per share.
 We have valued the company using a weighted average of the Discounted Cash Flow (67%) and EV/EBITDA (33%).